 What to look for in a therapist for communication issues

 - Specialization: Most therapists will be able to help with communication issues.
 However, when selecting a therapist, consider the context of the communication issues and then look for a therapist who has specialized training in that area.
-For example, if there is a history of trauma alongside the communication difficulties, look for a therapist with that specialization.
+For example, if there is a history of trauma alongside communication difficulties, look for a therapist with that specialization.
 If communication issues are affecting your relationship, look for a therapist specializing in couples counseling.
 Therapists often identify their specializations on their website or online profile.

 - Relationship: The trusting relationship with a therapist is called the therapeutic alliance, and it’s the number one indicator of treatment efficacy.
-The best way to judge how you might feel about a therapist is to ask for a preliminary phone call.
+The best way to judge how you might feel about a therapist is to ask for preliminary phone calls.
 This also enables you to ask about their experience, what type of therapy they suggest, and what it will be like.
 Try to speak to a few different therapists before deciding on a provider.

 - Therapy type: Alongside this, you’ll also want to prioritize the therapy type that appeals to you, as discussed in the section above.